QC20/Haptic-Game-For-The-Blind/README.md

 - Through a process of trial and error, players gradually gain an understanding of the map's structure and composition, progressing step by step.
 - In the event of the player straying from the prescribed path, a vibrator activates, intensifying in response to the player's deviation.
 This prompts the user to adjust their joystick input and steer back onto the desired path, thereby advancing in the game.
 - Success is achieved when the player consistently follows the main path, ultimately triggering the celebratory vibration sequence to signify victory.

-**If you'd like to experiment with the prototype, you can interact with the design using this interactive [wokwi sketch](https://wokwi.com/projects/380777984099163137).**